-Figure B2 in Appendix B shows access roadways to the J.C.
+Figure 1 in Appendix B shows access roadways to the J.C.
 Boyle site and Table 3-2 distinguishes between public and private roadways.
 The two staging areas for construction works at the J.C.
 Boyle Dam will be accessed from the South.
 From the South, access, mobilization, and material hauling for the J.C.
 Boyle Development will occur via the J.C.
 Boyle Dam Access Road regionally accessed through Topsy Grade Road.
 The Proposed Action will not affect the culvert on Topsy Grade Road at unnamed creek therefore no monitoring is expected to be required.
 A left abutment access road will be built and connected to Topsy Grade Road to be used to convey excavated embankment fill to the left bank disposal area.
 From the North, construction access to the J.C.
-Boyle Dam site will be via the Access Road from OR 66 to the J.C.
+Boyle Dam site will be via J.C.
+Boyle Dam Access Road (Intersection 2) and the North Access Road (Intersection 3) from OR 66 to the J.C.
 Boyle Facility.
-This roadway connects with the J.C.
-Boyle Disposal Access Roadway, which will also be used for material hauling during construction.

 The J.C.
-Boyle Powerhouse Access Road (Spring Island Road) is the primary access route to the powerhouse area and the staging area adjacent to the powerhouse.
+Boyle Powerhouse Access Road is the primary access route to the powerhouse area and the staging area adjacent to the powerhouse.
 The J.C.
 Boyle Power Canal Access Road is the primary access route to the power canal and the two staging areas adjacent to the forebay area.
 These two roads are accessed via OR 66.
 Both roads will require temporary maintenance during construction to ensure accessibility and both roads will be left in place after construction.
 The J.C.
 Boyle Power Canal Access Road will be used for construction access until the power canal work has been complete.
 At the powerhouse and penstock area of the J.C.
 Boyle Development, Kiewit will improve temporary access roads for construction access to the penstock and penstock anchor block and the roads will be left in place after the work is complete.